remykarem/remykarem.github.io/books-src/data-structures-and-algorithms-book/src/data-structures/tree.md

 * internal
 * leaf

+Characteristics:
-An _m_-ary tree is one where each node must have a maximum of _m_ children.
+* No. of children: _m_-ary tree is one where each node must have a maximum of _m_ children
+* Balanced

 - “level”, “parent”-“child”, “height”, “depth”
 - All nodes must be connected.
 There must not be any cycles.